QuanQuan0/Bicore-Maintenance/readme.md

     2) g++ bigraph.cpp gephi.cpp main.cpp random.cpp utility.cpp -O3 -o rand.o
     3) ./rand.o output_file_path 5000000 5000000 1000000000

-Our paper contains the detailed statistics and original sources of the above datasets.
+Our paper contains detailed statistics and original sources of the above datasets.

-**Dataset format:**
+**Dataset Format:**

 - `graph.meta` file containing the number of vertices on each side and the number of edges.
 - `graph.e` file containing all the edges.